 Never stop taking the medication without first speaking to your doctor.
 Dose adjustments and other medication changes may be needed depending on the response and are not unusual.
-It is best to participate in cognitive behavioral therapy (CBT) while taking antidepressants in order to get the most benefits.”
+It is best to participate in cognitive behavioral therapy (CBT) while taking antidepressants to get the most benefits.”

-Lowering the cost of depression
+Lowering the cost of Depression

 The cost of antidepressants without insurance and other treatment for depression can be expensive.
 There are several things that you can do to try to lower the cost of managing depression.
 Below are some tips:

 - See if your doctor can prescribe you the same dosage of your medication in a way that may cost less.
-For example, if you are supposed to take 450mg of medication each day, you can either take three 150mg tablets or two 300mg tablets and one 150mg tablet.
+For example, if you are supposed to take 450mg of medication each day, you can take three 150mg tablets or two 300mg tablets and one 150mg tablet.
 One option may be significantly cheaper over the course of several years.

 - If you are prescribed a brand-name medication, ask your doctor if you can get the generic medication instead.
 In many cases, there is no difference between the brand and generic medications.

 - If you have insurance, find a therapist that is covered by your plan.
-If you do not have insurance, shop around a bit to see if there is a therapist who is a good fit for you and charges a low rate.
+If you do not have insurance, shop around a bit to see if a therapist is a good fit for you and charges a low rate.
 You can also look into options such as group therapy, which may be cheaper than individual therapy.